 When we test dishwashers we use tough, dried-on food such as mince, spinach and milk to see how well a dishwasher can clean.

-Best Buy dishwashers will be able to remove all the grime, even on a normal program.
+The best dishwashers will be able to remove grime, even on a normal program.

 Others will leave you needing to run the dishwasher again.

 Not a Which? member?
 Join Which? to access these and thousands of our other independent reviews.